uc-cdis/cloud-automation/doc/kube-setup-data-ingestion-job.md

-The data-ingestion-job is specific to DataSTAGE.
+The data-ingestion-job is specific to the BioData Catalyst project.

 To prep:

 Specify an image for the pipeline in the `versions` block of your manifest, for example:
-`"data-ingestion-pipeline": "quay.io/cdis/datastage-data-ingestion"`
+`"data-ingestion-pipeline": "quay.io/cdis/bdcat-data-ingestion"`

 Fill out the config file (see below for example format) with creds here: `$(gen3_secrets_folder)/g3auto/data-ingestion-job/data_ingestion_job_config.json`